 He receives an impossible message, and as he follows the trail a suspicion grows to a certainty within him.
 War is coming again, and Narak must leave his beloved wolves and once more take up his twin blades.
 Once again he must become the general of the six kingdoms, the terror of his enemies, a hero, a butcher, the bloodstained god.

+A year of blood and fire.
 The West has fallen, but winter and the great wall at Fal Verdan protect the East.

 Cain, the innkeeper general, is once again entrusted with the defence of a wall, but